guilhermeprokisch/see/README.md

-# see - See a cute cat
+# See, a cute cat.

 > cat you see!?
 Its a fancy cat! :cat: